asoltys/OT-Contracts/README.md

 Open Transactions: Server, Smart, and Currency Contracts
 =============================================

-The goal is to create a variety of server contracts, along with several different kinds of smart contracts, and currency contracts—these contracts can then be used to trade, for example: digital gold, digital silver, "digital" bitcoin, as well as other valuable currencies and commodities, across many different servers, complimented by smart contracts.
-The vision is for these servers to be low-trust and federated, securing and releasing currency and commodities with zero risk.
+The goal is to create a variety of server and currency contracts, along with several different kinds of smart contracts—these contracts can then be used to trade, for example: digital gold grams, digital silver grams, and "digital" bitcoin, as well as other valuable currencies and commodities, across many different servers—complimented by smart contracts.
+The vision is for these servers to be low-trust and federated: securing and releasing currency and commodities with zero risk.

 See: https://github.com/FellowTraveler/Open-Transactions